Events Search and Views Navigation

 Friday May 3, 9am - 12pm Saturday May 4, 10am - 1pm For the past six years, we've been celebrating Lower East Side History Month with a kick-off chalking event, LES Stories!
 We take to the streets with chalk and trivia on the first day of the month and cover the sidewalks in Lower East Side history!
 Interested in joining us?
 We'll provide breakfast, a trivia packet, chalk & a map of the area.
 You can go out on your…Find out more »

-Magic: the power to make things happen that would usually be impossible Thursday, June 20th at 6:00pm The Longest Day of the Year CHANGE OF LOCATION DUE TO STORMS: 70 East 4th Street Hosts: Tomie Arai · Dipti Desai · Winston Estevez · Lee Ann Gullie · Ryan Gilliam · Tamara Greenfield · Michael Hickey · Molaundo Jones · Ela Troyano · Jasmina Sinanovic Buy Tickets or if you can't make it, Make a Donation FABnyc is a…Find out more »
+Magic: the power to make things happen that would usually be impossible Thursday, June 20th at 6:00pm The Longest Day of the Year CHANGE OF LOCATION DUE TO STORMS: 70 East 4th Street Hosts: Tomie Arai · Dipti Desai · Winston Estevez · Lee Ann Gullie · Ryan Gilliam · Tamara Greenfield · Michael Hickey · Molaundo Jones · Ela Troyano · Jasmina Sinanovic FABnyc is a team of artists, organizers, and planners working to sustain, preserve, and grow the…Find out more »

 Co-hosted by FAB and Cooper Square Committee Friday, November 15th Rossy's Bakery and Coffee Shop 242 East 3rd Street (between Avenues B & C) Small business owners, organizers, and press are welcome to join.
 This event is not open to the general public.
 RSVP to firstname.lastname@example.org.
 As part of Messages to Go, FABnyc and Cooper Square Committee will co-host an open meeting for small businesses in the Lower East Side to share their experiences with local organizers and elected officials.…Find out more »